 The patient was unable to lift his lower limbs 4 minutes after the insertion of the catheter as a consequence of a complete motor block.
 There were not any other adverse events despite the slight decrease in the blood pressure and pulse.
 We concluded subarachnoid migration of the catheter beside negative aspiration for CFS, so we decided to remove the epidural catheter.

-Postoperatively, magnetic resonance imaging myelography (MRI myelography) on lumbar spine was made to determine the location of the EC and to exclude a spinal or epidural hematoma.
+Postoperatively, magnetic resonance imaging myelography (MRI myelography) on lumbar spine was made to determine the location of the EC and to exclude complications and to determinate any signs for EC migration.

 Keywords: epidural analgesia, epidural catheter migration, MRI myelography